 Arkansas Gov. Asa Hutchinson was joined by members of his cabinet to update citizens on the coronavirus/COVID-19 pandemic on Friday.

-The actual number of cases in Arkansas is likely higher because many people have not been tested, and studies suggest people can be infected and not feel sick.
+The true number of cases in Arkansas though is likely higher because many people have not been tested, and studies suggest people can be infected and not feel sick.

 The number of people hospitalized on Friday in Arkansas was at 402, an increase by eight from the day before.

 Hutchinson on Thursday delayed the start of school by nearly two weeks to give districts more time to prepare for the changes needed because of the virus.
 Hutchinson has said he wants schools to open for on-site education, but with plans to shift to other options if needed.

 Arkansas’ virus cases have dramatically risen since May, when the state began allowing businesses to reopen.